pixelthing/craigmorey-2021/posts/2021-09-gtm-tracking-internal.md

 ### More signals that can flag internal users

 - Intranets are great for flagging internal users if they are on the same top level domain as the rest of the public site.
-If the intranet is on a different domain (hello sharepoint!), you could try spotting users on your main site that have an intranet URL in the _referral_ string, all it takes is one click from an intranet news item to a press release and whammo, you're flagged as an "internal".
+If the intranet is on a different domain (hello Sharepoint!), you could try spotting users on your main site that have an intranet URL in the _referral_ string, all it takes is one click from an intranet news item to a press release and whammo, you're flagged as an "internal".
 - Internal IP addresses are not a daft idea.
 Javascript (thankfully) can not natively detect your IP address, but it's a simple job for a backend dev to insert a piece of markup into a page when your browser is coming from a set IP range.
 GTM can then spot that marker to flag the user as "internal".
 This is still the best solution for collecting "internal" users that rarely get their hands dirty with non-production content, and they only need to visit the office once to become flagged for the life of the cookie.
 - Last but not least, it's easy to set up a tag in GTM that you can use to _manually_ flag anyone you send a URL to.
 For instance, if you ask colleagues to go to a url with a `?flag-as-internal` query string, a tag/trigger combination could drop the cookie that will do the job:
 ```html